morosebose/countries_data/README.md

 ## Installing and Running the Program

-### 1. Install Python
+### 1. Prereqs: Install Python and Additional Packages

 The program requires that Python and some additional packages already be installed on your local machine.
-To check whether you have Python installed:

-- Open a command line prompt such as Terminal, PowerShell, or cmd
+#### 1.1 If Python is not installed on your computer

-- Type `which python` at the prompt.
-If you see a response such as `/usr/bin/python`, Python is installed on your machine
+- We recommend installing python using [Anaconda](https://www.anaconda.com/download#downloads).
+Anaconda is a convenient package manager that will automatically install both python and the required additional packages on to your computer
-- If you get an error such as `python not found`, type `which python3`
+- Optional: After installing Anaconda, you might find it helpful to view [this free Anaconda tutorial](https://freelearning.anaconda.cloud/get-started-with-anaconda).

-- If you get the same error, you do not have Python installed.
-You can download the latest version of Python from [python.org](https://www.python.org/downloads/).
+#### 1.2 If you are not sure whether Python is installed on your computer

-### 2. Install additional libraries
+- If you are not sure whether Python is installed, you should assume it is not.
+Some operating systems (e.g., Macintosh) come with Python preinstalled, but those versions are not easy to access or update.
+It is preferable to install a fresh version that is easier to use

-After installing Python, you will need to add the following libraries:
+- Follow the instructions in Section 1.1 above to install Python and the additional packages via Anaconda.

-- requests
+#### 1.3 If Python is already installed your computer

-- matplotlib
+Tour de World uses some packages that are not part of the Python standard library.
+If you have installed Python using Anaconda, you already have these packages.
+You are done with the prerequesites and can move on to Section 2.

-To install them, open a command line prompt such as Terminal, PowerShell, or cmd.
+If you have installed Python without using Anaconda, such as directly from [python.org](https://www.python.org/downloads/), you will need to install the additional packages.
+Open a command line prompt such as Terminal or PowerShell.
 Type the following commands at the prompt.
 Depending on your installation, you many need to substitute `python3` for `python`.

 - `python -m pip install -U pip`.
 This installs the latest version of [pip](https://pypi.org/project/pip/), the Python Package Installer that allows the installation of the other required packages
 - `python -m pip install -U requests`.
 This installs [requests](https://pypi.org/project/requests/), a library that allows Python programs to access web pages and API request via HTTP
 - `python -m pip install -U matplotlib`.
 Matplotlib enables the creation of plots, charts, and other visualizations in Python.
+Installing matplotlib also automatically installs numpy, the gold standard for scientific calculations in python.
+Tour de World requires numpy.

-### 3. Install Tour de World
+### 2. Install Tour de World

 Download and intall this entire repo to your local machine.